 The Construction Industry professionals would set aside their cultural differences to complete the project on time, on budget, and with acceptable quality.
-A culture of compromise and understanding amongst those who are born and Canada and those of the immigrants.
+A culture of compromise and understanding between those who are born and Canada and those immigrants.

-Honesty is the most important leadership quality amongst those interviewed.
+Honesty is the most important leadership quality among those interviewed.
 This is followed by delegation, trust, communication, loyalty, respect, and integrity.

-An open and honest communication, whether it is written or verbal, is the key to a project team’s success.
-Body language seems to be an important part of communication to all Construction professionals.
-Lastly, a good leader should accept criticism in order to build good relationships amongst his or her peers.
+Open and honest communication, whether it is written or verbal, is the key to a project team’s success.
+Body language seems to be an important part of communication with all Construction professionals.
+Lastly, a good leader should accept criticism in order to build good relationships among his or her peers.

 Toronto – A Multicultural City

 Indeed, Toronto is a multicultural city.
 The plurality of races speaks of the many benefits coming from the diverse experiences and expertise of these immigrants.
-This includes increased productivity, better employee engagement among others.
+This includes increased productivity, and better employee engagement, among others.

 However, there are still many challenges in the workplace.
 Languages and communication as brought by the different cultures are just a few of them.
-Understanding each other’s perspectives can bring the best in every project team.
+Understanding each other’s perspectives can bring out the best to every project team.

 The Super Team